 And now, finally, there is more proof, your Jewish cousin in Israel talking about your connection.
 Talking about exchanging letters with you.
 Talking about your Auschwitz-surviving grandfather.
 Talking about you, champion.
 Jewish champion.

 Dear Rebecca, it's not too late.
 Embrace us as we have embraced you!
-There are many, many great Jewish swimmers, from Mark Spitz to Dara Torres to Jason Lezak.
+There are many, many great Jewish swimmers, from Mark Spitz to Dara Torres to Anthony Ervin.
 Why don't you open up and join them?

 Jew or Not Jew.